cotonne/bbl-crafting-secure-softwares/README.en.md

 ## The app

 The app is a simple command-line application.
-It relies on a in-memory database.
+It relies on an in-memory database.
 Note: only the file named "Main" should be edited.